martin-creator/Lafiya/README.md

 - Language translation for specific areas
 - Voice support for differently abled people
 - Mobile payments
-- Diagnosis tools for people are not sure of what they are suffering from
+- Diagnosis tools for people who are not sure of what they are suffering from

 ## Acknowledgements